minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-pastimes-for-a-convalescent.md

 Wash balls are a great way to entertain your convalescent dog because you can put wet food in them and it takes quite a long for a dog to lick them clean.

-I put about 2 spoons of Miki's food to each ball.
+I put about 2 spoons of Miki's food into each ball.
 I took 5 plastic cups and put some food on the bottom of them as well before I placed the wash balls on top.
 Finally I put them in a plastic container before I gave them to Miki.

 Miki spreads some rice all over when he eats this food from wash balls but fortunately he is so eager to eat that he picks every rice from the floor and I don't have to clean anything :D